renewalsa-websites/craft-template/docs/email-crm-and-salesforce.md

 - An API based integration is possible, but not reccomended.

 {:.warning}
-Ensure any subscribe forms have adequate spam protection, such as Recaptcha or Turnstile.
+Ensure any subscribe forms have adequate spam protection, such as Recaptcha or Hcaptcha.
 Campaign Monitor can and will suspend accounts that get too many suspicious sign ups.

 # Salesforce